Current West End Highlights

 October 17-November 21, 2015

 Eugene O'Neill's seminal play about class divisions comes to the Old Vic this October in a timely exploration of what it means to be human.
-When Yank, a burly and strong stoker on a transatlantic steamer has a run-in with a snobbish heiress, he begins a dark journey of self-exploration and where he belongs in the greater scheme of things.
+When Yank (played by Bertie Carvel), a burly and strong stoker on a transatlantic steamer has a run-in with a snobbish heiress, he begins a dark journey of self-exploration and where he belongs in the greater scheme of things.
 Directed by the eminent Richard Jones of Anna Nicole and Into The Woods fame, this iconic American play is given a new revival in a British theatre.

 December 2, 2015-January 16, 2016